dtinth/fragment-mono-weights/README.md

+> [!NOTE]
+> In this fork, some more weights (500, 600, and 700) are added to the [weights](weights) folder.
+They have been auto-generated with FontForge’s [Change Weight](https://fontforge.org/docs/ui/dialogs/Styles.html#the-change-weight-dialog) command.

 # Fragment Mono

 Fragment Mono is a monospaced coding version of Helvetica created by modifying and extending [Nimbus Sans](https://github.com/twardoch/urw-core35-fonts) by URW Design Studio.

 ### [Download the latest fonts](https://github.com/weiweihuanghuang/fragment-mono/releases) or use Fragment Mono on [Google Fonts](https://fonts.google.com/specimen/Fragment+Mono)